People

 Jared Kartinyeri

 Jared is a Ngarrindjeri Wiradjuri man from Adelaide with lived experience with kidney disease, haemodialysis and kidney transplantation.
-Jared was invited to join AKction through Rhanee, and says that the best thing about being a member of AKction is being able to connect with others who have been through the same thing, and to be apart of a group that helps the community.
+Jared was invited to join AKction through Rhanee and says that the best thing about being a member is connecting with others who have been through the same thing, being part of a group that helps the community, and the Almond milk mint mocha's from the BeanBar!

 Shellander Champion